Health Information Management

 |10530164||RHIT Test Prep||1.00|

-Angela earned her associate degree from Mid-State Technical College and has four years of experience as a medical coder for local hospitals.
-To keep her skills and professional certifications up to date, she attains 56 credits of continuing education every year.
+Angela earned her BS in career and technical education and training from UW-Stout and her associate degree in Biomedical Informatics (AKA Health Information Management) from Mid-State Technical College.
+She is a Registered Health Information Technician (RHIT) and Certified Professional Coder (CPC) with four years of experience as a medical coder for local hospitals.
+To keep her skills and professional certifications up to date, she attains 56 credits of continuing education every two years.

 “I enjoy teaching because of the 'aha' moments.”